-- " Four options have been provided for washing, use of detergent/disinfectant and for downtime. - Option 1 is similar to the current manual (pressure wash the barn and equipment annually), with increased flexibility in that a detergent or a disinfectant can be used. - Option 2 is a pressure wash of the barn and equipment annually, while a detergent or a disinfectant need only be used on the feeders, drinkers and equipment.
+- " Three options have been provided for washing, use of detergent/disinfectant and for downtime. - Option 1 is similar to the current manual (pressure wash the barn and equipment annually), with increased flexibility in that a detergent or a disinfectant can be used. - Option 2 is a pressure wash of the barn and equipment annually, while a detergent or a disinfectant need only be used on the feeders, drinkers and equipment.
 This is to be followed by a 14-day downtime. - Option 3 involves a dry-clean of the barn and a 14-day downtime after every flock.
-No washing or detergent/disinfection is required with this option and less than 14 days can occur a maximum of twice in the previous 12 months due to scheduling issues. - Option 4 is the same as the current manual that permits a 120-day downtime on an annual basis in place of washing and use of detergent/disinfectant. - These options have been developed to provide farmers with more flexibility while still meeting the objectives of the washing and downtime process.
-The 14-day downtime is based on the Canadian Food Inspection Agency's National Avian On-Farm Biosecurity Standard that recommends a 14-day downtime when no other interventions are used. - " The downtime for the Range Area for all poultry and livestock is 14 days or as advised by your veterinarian. - " New information on cleaning, drying, use of detergent/disinfectants and downtime have been provided for information.
-An example cleaning, washing, and downtime protocol has been added for information purposes. - " In the case of a disease, a cleaning and disinfection is required based on the recommendation from a veterinarian.
+No washing or detergent/disinfection is required with this option and less than 14 days can occur a maximum of two times in the previous 12 months due to scheduling issues. - These three options have been developed to provide farmers with more flexibility while still meeting the objectives of the washing and downtime process.
+The 14 days downtime is based on the CFIA National Avian On-Farm Biosecurity Standard that recommends a 14-day downtime when no other interventions are used. - " New information on cleaning, drying, use of detergent/disinfectants and downtime have been provided for information.
+An example cleaning, washing, and downtime protocol has been added for information purposes. - " In the case of a disease, a cleaning and detergent/disinfection is required based on the recommendation from a veterinarian.